Questions? We have the Answers!

 We all have one of these and yes, it is a part of the "replacement cost" and will be deducted from the replacement funds ... but you still owe it.
 Unlike medical insurance, your deductible is not an "annual" responsibility but rather a "per occurence" responsibility.
 In fact, it is your ONLY responsibility if your claim is approved.
 If you have a higher than average deductible, no worries - we will work with you!

 Just because you may have filed claims for different reasons in the past, doesn't mean you cannot file another claim.
-Catastrophic claims (which storm-related claims are considered), will not be held against you and such damages are considered "beyond your control."
+Catastrophic claims (which storm-related claims are considered), should not be held against you and such damages are considered "beyond your control."
+However, there is such a thing as "excessive claims filing history"so it is advisable to let us help you navigate your way through the process.

 REPLACEMENT COST vs ACTUAL CASH VALUE